TinaTangTingting/Eclipse/README.md

 For MLP model with non-zero epsilon values, -1 will be automatically assigned.

 ### Script for Quick Verification
-We have also provided a script `run_exp_demo.sh` which include all the commands for running the training and attack experiments on specified dataset(s) and 3 epsilon values([0,1,10]) only.
-Make sure the mode of the script is changed to executable before running the script.
+We have also provided two scripts, `run_exp_demo.sh` and `run_exp_demo_ind.sh` which include all the commands for running the training and attack experiments on specified dataset(s) and 3 epsilon values([0,1,10]) only.
+Make sure the mode of the scripts are changed to executable before running the scripts.
 The parsed training result will be in `results` folder, and the parsed attack result will be in `/src/eval_[dataset]/` folder (e.g. Cora dataset will have the parsed atttack result in `/src/eval_cora/`, CiteSeer dataset will have the parsed attack result in `/src/eval_citeseer`).
 ```
 # Change script mode to executable
 chmod 777 run_exp_demo.sh
+chmod 777 run_exp_demo_ind.sh

-# Run the script with Cora dataset
+# Run the script for transductive setting with Cora dataset
 ./run_exp_demo.sh Cora

-# Run the script with CiteSeer dataset
+# Run the script for transductive setting with CiteSeer dataset
 ./run_exp_demo.sh CiteSeer

-# Run the script with Cora and CiteSeer datasets, dataset names separated by comma and NO space between the names
+# Run the script for transductive setting with Cora and CiteSeer datasets, dataset names separated by comma and NO space between the names
 ./run_exp_demo.sh Cora,CiteSeer

+# Run the script for inductive setting with Twitch datasets
+./run_exp_demo_ind.sh TwitchES
 ```
 **Note**: When running the script with multiple datasets, dataset names should be separated by comma.
 There should be NO space following the comma.

+**Note**: One should run Twitch datasets using `run_exp_demo_ind.sh`.
+The transductive datasets, namely Cora, CiteSeer, Pubmed, Chameleon and facebook_page, should be run using `run_exp_demo.sh`.

 **Note**: The dataset names are case-sensitive and should strictly follow the dataset names listed below.
 ```